factorhouse/kpow/secure-config/README.md

 You can use the Kpow-Secure library to encrypt sensitive Kafka client configuration for your own client applications, then use the convenience of the Decoder API to convert encrypted payloads into `java.util.Properties` files.

-You can then `.putAll` decoded secure properties into your normal plaintext properties before starting any Kafka client.
+Then `.putAll` decoded secure properties into any normal plaintext properties before starting any Kafka client.

 ### AES Encrypted Client Configuration